SteveKChiu/lua-intf/README.md

 + `LuaRef`, High level API to access Lua object
 + `LuaBinding`, Export C++ class or function to Lua script

-`lua-intf` has no other dependencies other than Lua and C++11.
+`lua-intf` has no dependencies other than Lua and C++11.
 And by default it is headers-only library, so there is no makefile or other install instruction, just copy the source, include `LuaIntf.h`, and you are ready to go.

 `lua-intf` is inspired by [vinniefalco's LuaBridge](https://github.com/vinniefalco/LuaBridge) work, but has been rewritten to take advantage of C++11 features.